Evening Prayer Brunswick Heads, 30 January, 2021, oil on canvas board, 30 X 25 cm

 So this picture was painted on the beach, a great big red and violet cloud bank sitting upon a rectangle of sea.
 Higher above, layers of yellow and pale Prussian blue stripes seem to be glued onto the canvas board like a collage.
 It is decidedly a flat painting, all its elements compressed into one plane.
 I like this aspect because it reminds me of Cézanne, the compression of Cézanne, even though it has little else of Cézanne in it.

 Like all of these paintings it was taken from Nature, it was not done in a studio.
-And yet, it reminds me of things I have seen over the past 50 years which were all done in a studio setting far away from the use of a beach.
+And yet it reminds me of pictures I have seen over the past 80 years which were made in Expressionist studio settings far away from the a beach.

 I am also happy with it because it reveals to me something from my own future.
 It happens sometimes as the steady work piles up and I can see patterns which seem to zig-zag through Time.
 The past shows up a lot in these paintings because that is the nature of my own memory of art history and Painting.
 But just as surprising, the future also appears to pop out of the blue, suddenly, like a robin sitting in the snow, just like this.